 A note on durability

-I've had a few people warn me that they have broken these rims.
-So far I've run about 10 packs through and they seem to be fine although no big jumps of note yet.
-So yeah personal experience suggests they look fine so far but if you are into BIG jumps, just be wary.
-Just looking back through my notes I think it may have been the cheaper $6 Remo 6971 rims people have been having issues with, not the 6973 rims as reviewed here
+These have proven to be very durable rims 6 months after installing (I still use the original ones).
+Sure tyres have worn a bot but they still give great grip and rims are still running true.
+So yeah personal experience suggests they look fine so far.
+Just looking back through my notes I think it may have been the cheaper $6 Remo 6971 rims people have been having issues with rims collapsing on, not the 6973 rims as reviewed here

 At this point in time I wholeheartedly recommend the Remo 6973 rims and tyres as reviewed here for off roading.
 They are inexpensive, they look great, they grip great and they don't upset the stock gearing of the car.
 Traction is much better on every surface I've tried and so far durability of the rims seems good.
 This is most clearly demonstrated by the the fact that I'm now pulling wheelies on many surfaces whereas I never could before.
 This may put extra stress on your diff which could be a problem but if you look after it properly then you should probably be ok.
 Alternatively the SG1602 / 16889 wheels and tyres are better than stock in some instances but the hard compound means it would be a minimal upgrade - stick with the Remo 6973